appacitive/builder-docs/server/javascript/data-store/guides.md

 batch.execute();
 ```

 In above example, we can either pass a sinlge object/connection or pass an array of objects/connections to delete methods.
 In case of an array you a either pass the object itself or pass the ids.
-If you pass ids you need to expicitly pass the typeName/relationName of the objects/connection as second argument to them methods `deleteObjects` and `deleteConnections`.
+If you pass ids you need to expicitly pass the typeName/relationName of the objects/connection as second argument to the methods `deleteObjects` and `deleteConnections`.

-For `deleteObjects` you can also pass a third/second argument `deleteConnections` depending on whether you pass an ids or objects.
-This value specifies whether you want to delete its connections if they exist.
+For `deleteObjects` you can also pass a third/second argument `deleteConnections` depending on whether you pass ids or objects.
+This argument specifies whether you want to delete its connections if they exist.

 # Queries